5 Steps to Calculating the ROI for Animated VideosWilliam Gadea 01.24.2017

 When that is the case, choose two comparable periods before and after the introduction of your video.
 Make sure the timeframe you choose is long enough to minimize statistical noise.
 And if you can’t use comparable parts different years, make allowances for seasonal variations if any, or other factors.
 For instance, if you’ve introduced a new website along with your video, both should share credit (or blame) for the results you reap.

 5. Calculate the ROI

-Let’s make the calculation for lead generation objective videos, since that is a little more difficult than the others.
-We can even give you a shortcut – go to our ROI Calculator for Lead Gen Videos.
+Let’s show how this calculation is made for lead generation videos, since that is a little more difficult than the others: you need to first figure out the value of a lead before starting the process above.
+(If you want to skip this and go to a tool that works it out for you, go to our ROI Calculator for Lead Gen Videos.)

 Is hoping for a 20% improvement in performance realistic?
 Your mileage may vary, but in our experience, yes.

 For a long time we were a little hypocritical, urging others to put video on their home page, but not having a video of our own promoting us.
 Then we created Introducing IdeaRocket – which can still be seen on our home page…